jeromegamez/project-archive/README.md

 ## Build status [![Build Status](https://travis-ci.org/jeromegamez/ezpublish-legacy-tests.png)](https://travis-ci.org/jeromegamez/ezpublish-legacy-tests)

+When the build is marked as failed, this means that one of the extension's unit tests did not pass.

 Unfortunately, builds can not be triggered automatically as soon as one of ezsystems' repositories is updated.
 So the Travis CI build status only gets updated when triggered through a commit here.